-Josh: That’s like being asked to pick your favourite child!
-Perrie Edwards talking about her anxiety was a real eye opener, especially given how young her fanbase was.
+Josh: That’s like being asked to pick your favorite child!
+Perrie Edwards talking about her anxiety was a real eye-opener, especially given how young her fanbase was.
 I got so many messages saying ‘this is helping me understand, and it’s giving me the vocabulary to talk about my problems for the first time.’

 I remember a conversation with Chrissy Teigen about her mental health struggles and she said something to me I will never forget about explaining mental health to friends who don't necessarily understand it, and she said: “Sometimes even picking up my antidepressants feels like picking up a 60-kilogram dumbbell”.
 And I just thought that was such a powerful line and really resonated with so many.
 The interview went everywhere, and it was so amazing to see people talking about [her issues] and what she’s been through.

 I think that's the ultimate power of being a journalist.
 You get to help people tell their story and you get to help them tell it in a safe way, and then to also help others with that story as well.

 Transmission: You talked about how these interviews create role models for people.
 Who are your role models?

 Josh: Paris Lees is an amazing transgender activist and author who’s just released this incredible book about being bullied and being called gay, growing up in a deprived area and being sent to prison for robbery, substance abuse, family issues.
 She’s so open about the bad decisions she’s made and doesn’t try to bury or excuse them.
 She’s definitely a new role model for me.